keboola/connection-docs/manipulation/transformations/openrefine/index.md

 ## Environment

-The OpenRefine transformation scripts is running in an isolated Docker environment.
+The OpenRefine transformation scripts are running in an isolated [Docker environment](https://developers.keboola.com/overview/docker-bundle/).
 The installed OpenRefine version is `2.6-rc.2`.

-### Memory
+### Memory and Processing Constraints

-So far, we have allocated 8GB of memory to the Docker instance running the OpenRefine transformation.
-We will be increasing this limit along the way, but there will always be a defined memory constraint.
+The Docker container running the OpenRefine server and transformation has allocated 8GB of memory and the maximum running time is 6 hours.

 ### Inputs/Outputs